 The jury agreed.

-Three months later wife Elisabeth divorced Hagler, citing mental cruelty.
+Three months after Hagler was acquitted, wife Elisabeth divorced him, citing mental cruelty.

 In September 1956 Hagler was sentenced to six months in prison for making false statement on loan applications to the Federal Housing Authority.